 Surprise #5 – The Sun Boat Museum is fascinating.

 Right behind the largest pyramid is the Solar Boat Museum.
 It was the one thing on my agenda I expected would be boring.
 I was wrong.
 Read about it on AFAR.

 Surprise #6 – Riding a camel is touristy, but I loved it.

 You can’t avoid the ‘Egyptian Taxis’ all around the Giza Plateau.
-Yes it’s the touristy thing to do, but it was still one of my favourite experiences.
+Yes, it’s the touristy thing to do, but it was still one of my favourite experiences.

 Surprise #7 – The Egyptian Museum is VAST (and well guarded).

 You could spend a whole day at the Egyptian Museum in Cairo, and you probably should.
-I just had a few hours there and I was literally running from exhibit to exhibit.
-You aren’t permitted to take photos inside (I had special permission thanks to my ‘minder’) but honestly you should just focus on taking it all in.
+I just had a few hours there, and I was literally running from exhibit to exhibit.
+You aren’t permitted to take photos inside (I had special permission thanks to my ‘minder’), but honestly, you should just focus on taking it all in.

-Of course the big draw is this guy.
+Of course, the big draw is this guy.

-All I can say is seeing King Tut’s treasures in photos and film, does not do justice to the opulence and sheer volume of objects that came out of a tiny tomb.
+All I can say is seeing King Tut’s treasures in photos and film does not do justice to the opulence and sheer volume of objects that came out of a tiny tomb.
 (Read more on AFAR.)

-One aspect of the museum, you won’t see in the brochures, is the huge police and army contingent guarding the building.
+One aspect of the museum, you won’t see in the brochures, is the massive police and army contingent guarding the building.
 The museum is located in the heart of Cairo, just steps from where the bulk of the Arab Spring uprising took place.
-During the confusion, a few of the artifacts were stolen or damaged.
+During the confusion, a few of the artefacts were stolen or damaged.
 Since then, the museum has been under heavy guard to protect the invaluable history here.